tiramisulabs/seyfert-docs/src/content/docs/recipes/cloudflare-workers.md

 title: Using Cloudflare Workers
 ---

-Seyfert supports Cloudflare Workers, you can setup it by configuring `seyfert.config.js` with `config.http` [see more info here](/getting-started/setup-project#configuration)
+Seyfert supports Cloudflare Workers, you can setup it by configuring `seyfert.config.mjs` with `config.http` [see more info here](/getting-started/setup-project#configuration)

 :::note